Gunnar Ousland: Early life and pre-World War II career

-He was born in Halse in Vest-Agder, the youngest of 11 children of Henrik Tormundsen (1828-1998) and Gunhild Tomine Taraldsdatter (1835-1993).
+He was born in Halsaa og Hartmark Municipality in Lister og Mandal county, the youngest of 11 children of Henrik Tormundsen (1828-1998) and Gunhild Tomine Taraldsdatter (1835-1993).
 He finished a typographer's education in 1897, and went to Oslo, where he became a member of the typographers' union.
 He soon began a friendship and professional relationship with fellow typographer Ole O. Lian.
 In 1898, they founded the Gutenberg Lodge of the IOGT.
 When in 1907, Lian became chairman of the Norwegian Confederation of Trade Unions, Ousland succeeded him as manager of the union Norsk Centralforening for Boktrykkere.
 Ousland acted informally as Lian's closest adviser until Lian died.

 Ousland was the editor of the union magazine Typografiske Meddelelser 1906 and the temperance magazine Vort Arbeide from 1907 to 1912.
 In 1911, he was hired in Social-Demokraten.
 He was the editor-in-chief of Vestfold Social-Demokrat from 1921 to 1926 and Bergens Social-Demokrat from 1926 to 1927, then Bergens Arbeiderblad from 1927 to 1939.

 Ousland served as a member of Kristiania city council from 1911 to 1921, and chaired Kristiania Labour Party from 1912 to 1920.
 In 1921, he was hesitant to join the new party Social Democratic Labour Party of Norway, as he did not want to split the Labour Party, but he eventually did join it.
 He rejoined the Labour Party when the two parties merged in 1927.

 Ousland stood for parliamentary election several times unsuccessfully.
 In the 1912 Norwegian parliamentary election, he stood in the single-member constituency Hammersborg with Martha Tynæs as deputy.
 Ousland was defeated by Conservative candidate Olaf Fredrik Rustad with 3,988 to 4,957 votes in the first round; 4,779 to 5,235 in the second.
 In 1918, the constituency was again carried by Rustad.
 This time Ousland was the deputy candidate behind Jacob Vidnes.